Why Should I Care About Land Trends?

-The movement of warmer and wet weather pests into New England are a signal of climate change.
-Migratory insects will arrive earlier with earlier snowmelt and rising air temperatures, and insects only marginally-adapted to the region will begin to invade as the climate warms.
-Increases in balsam woolly adelgid, spruce budworm, Beech bark disease, and winter moth will adversely affect tree populations.
+With the onset of climate change, more warm and wet weather pests are moving into New England.
+Migratory insects are arriving earlier with earlier snowmelt and rising air temperatures, and insects that are only marginally-adapted to the region are beginning to invade as the climate warms.
+Increases in balsam woolly adelgid, spruce budworm, Beech bark disease, and winter moth are already causing serious injury and death of large tree populations.
 Inadequate winter chill will adversely affect agriculture by increasing populations of insects and disease, including flea beetle and Steward’s wilt.
-Wetter conditions will increase the likelihood of white pine needle disease caused by pathogenic fungi.
+Wetter conditions will also increase the likelihood of white pine needle disease caused by pathogenic fungi.

 There are several other tick-borne diseases that threaten public health and may increase with a changing climate.
 These include anaplasmosis, babesiosis, ehrilichiosis, powassan virus, spotted fever rickettsiosis, as well as other less common diseases.
 Each of these has shown an increase over the years, especially anaplasmosis.

 For more information on prevention and treatment, please visit https://www.cdc.gov/ticks and http://www.maine.gov/dacf/php/gotpests/bugs/ticks.htm.